SeamusClarke/FragMent/README.md

 Once the filaments are straightened the cores must be mapped into this straightened filament space.
 This is done by using the function:
 ```
-core_pos = FragMent.Map_cores(spine, pos)
+core_pos = FragMent.Map_cores(spine, pos, order)
 ```
-The inputs are: *spine*, the ordered list of spine pixel values used in the straightening function; and *pos* the 2D array of core positions.
+The inputs are: *spine*, the ordered list of spine pixel values used in the straightening function; *pos* the 2D array of core positions, and *order*, the order of the polynomial used to fit the spine points when straightening.
 The output is *core_pos*, the 2D array of core positions in the length-radius space of the straight filament.
 It is these positions which should act as inputs to the fragmentation analysis functions.

 ## Acknowledgements
 This code was produced with the support of the ERC starting grant No. 679852 "RADFEEDBACK"